Flin Flon: Climate

 Flin Flon experiences a humid continental climate (Köppen climate classification Dfb), although in recent days, the climate is noticeably hotter.
 There is a wide range in seasonal temperatures, with warm summers and bitterly cold winters.
-Temperatures in January have an average low of -22.9 C and an average high of -14.7 C. Temperatures in July have an average high of 24.1 C and an average low of 13.6 C. The highest (reliable) (Note: In June and July 1929, a maximum temperature of 98 and 104 F respectively were recorded, however these all-time high monthly values appear to be incorrect when compared to other nearby climate stations such as The Pas and other stations in Manitoba and Saskatchewan.) temperature ever recorded in Flin Flon was 101 F on July 19, 1941.
-The coldest temperature ever recorded was -51 F on January 15, 1930.
+Temperatures in January have an average low of -22.9 C and an average high of -14.7 C. Temperatures in July have an average high of 24.1 C and an average low of 13.6 C. The highest (reliable) (Note: In June and July 1929, a maximum temperature of 98 and 104 F respectively were recorded, however these all-time high monthly values appear to be incorrect when compared to other nearby climate stations such as The Pas and other stations in Manitoba and Saskatchewan.) temperature ever recorded in Flin Flon was 38.3 C on July 19, 1941.
+The coldest temperature ever recorded was -46.1 C on January 15, 1930.